 REQ-NS_NRM-CON-002: The NRM definitions shall support management of network slice subnet.

 REQ-NS_NRM-CON-003: The NRM definitions shall support the attributes of the Generic network Slice Template (GST) defined by GSMA [8].

+NOTE: Input data to network slice management can be information from an SLS associated with an SLA.